 How to Reheat Pita Bread in the Oven

-Before diving into the reheating process, make sure you have all your ingredients ready:
+Before starting the reheating process, make sure you have all the necessary items nearby:

 - Parchment paper (optional)